 Origins of the German Shepherd cross Labrador

 The German Shepherd cross Labrador is considered to be a designer dog.
 This term appeared in 1980 and describes matings between two different breeds.
 Designer breeders started to create this mixed breed around 1990 in North America.
 Breeders wanted to mix the German Shepherd and the Labrador to minimize health problems that could affect these two respective breeds and create an extraordinary family companion and watchdog.
 It's important to note that when mixing two breeds together, you can never assume which personality traits the puppy will get from both its parents.
-In order to better understand this special crossbreed, let's take a quick look at their individual histories.
+In order to better understand this special crossbreed, let's take a quick look at their parent breeds.

 The German Shepherd